-My book manuscript "Mistresses of the Market: White Women and the Economy of American Slavery," which is set for publication in Spring of 2019 by Yale University Press, is a regional study that draws upon formerly enslaved people's testimony to dramatically reshape current understandings of white women's economic relationships to slavery.
+My first book, They Were Her Property: White Women as Slave Owners in the American South, which is set for publication in Spring of 2019 by Yale University Press, is a regional study that draws upon formerly enslaved people's testimony to dramatically reshape current understandings of white women's economic relationships to slavery.
 The book is based on my revised dissertation, which won the Organization of American Historians' 2013 Lerner-Scott Prize for the best doctoral dissertation in U.S. women's history.
-"Mistresses of the Market" puts narrative sources, legal documents, and financial records into conversation with each other in order to show how white women's investments in the institution shaped their gender identities and to situate them firmly at the center of 19th century America's most significant and devastating system of economic exchange.
+They Were Her Property puts narrative sources, legal documents, and financial records into conversation with each other in order to show how white women's investments in the institution shaped their gender identities and to situate them firmly at the center of 19th century America's most significant and devastating system of economic exchange.
 It begins by tracing white women's ideological development as slave owners from girlhood to adulthood.
 By doing so, it reveals that white parents raised their daughters with particular expectations related to owning slaves and taught their female progeny how to be effective slave masters.
 These lessons played a formative role in how white women conceptualized their personal relationships to human property, imagined the powers that they would possess once they became slave owners, and shaped their techniques of slave control.
 Elucidating these lifelong processes of indoctrination makes it clear why some white women did not feel compelled to relinquish control over their slaves to spouses once they married, and why they sought to manage and "master" their slaves, too.
 It also makes clear why many slave-owning women responded to the Civil War and adapted to its economic aftermath in the ways that they did.
 As a whole, this book offers more expansive and differently gendered understandings of American slavery, the trans-regional domestic slave trade, and nineteenth-century slave markets.

 PhD, History, Rutgers, The State University of New Jersey, May 2012